 Tricuspid valve disorders can be routinely identified and their severity can be estimated by echocardiography.
 From a technical standpoint, transthoracic echocardiography (TTE) of the tricuspid valve is slightly more challenging than it is for left-sided valves.
 The location of the tricuspid valve as the most rightward valve places it at or just beneath the sternal edge and requires the ultrasound beam to be angled sharply rightward while maintaining transducer contact with the chest wall.
 Image quality from the apical and subcostal windows is limited by far field beam attenuation and dispersion.

 Despite these impediments, the tricuspid valve can be adequately evaluated in most TTE examinations.

 ECHOCARDIOGRAPHY OF THE NORMAL TRICUSPID VALVE

-Transthoracic echocardiogram — On two dimensional (2-D) TTE, the tricuspid valve is routinely recorded from the long (image 1) and short axis parasternal, apical four chamber, and subcostal views.
-The normal tricuspid valve thickness is <3 mm .
+Transthoracic echocardiogram — On two-dimensional (2-D) transthoracic echocardiography (TTE), the tricuspid valve is routinely recorded from the long (image 1) and short axis parasternal, apical four-chamber, and subcostal views.
+Overall, all tricuspid valve leaflets can be seen in less than 60 percent of patients with 2-D TTE from the subcostal window .
+The normal tricuspid leaflet thickness is <3 mm .

-Identification of individual tricuspid leaflets in the 2-D views has been controversial.
-Data from pathologic examination, rotational 2-D tomograms, and 2-D reconstructions from three-dimensional (3-D) images have facilitated correct leaflet identification in 2-D views [2-4]:
+Identification of individual tricuspid valve leaflets in the 2-D views has been controversial.
+Data from pathologic examination, rotational 2-D tomograms, and 2-D reconstructions from three-dimensional (3-D) images have facilitated correct leaflet identification in 2-D views [1,3-5]: